The Northern

 Hot Air Balloon Safari

-Float silently over the Serengeti plains at dawn, watching the sunrise illuminate the wildlife below.
-A truly once-in-a-lifetime perspective.
+Float silently over the vast Serengeti plains at dawn, watching the sunrise illuminate the wildlife below.
+A truly once-in-a-lifetime perspective, culminating in a champagne breakfast upon landing.

 Luxury Fly Camping

-For the ultimate immersion, sleep under the stars in a fully equipped temporary camp, listening to the sounds of the African night.
+For the ultimate immersion, venture away from the main camp to sleep under the Milky Way in a fully equipped temporary camp.
+Experience the raw, untamed sounds of the African night, accompanied by a private chef and armed ranger.